cdelorme/system-setup/gaming/rathena.md

 - execute it to extract an `RO/` folder
 - run the `rsu-kro-renewal-lite.exe` patcher and close the window when it completes
 - download the [Translation](https://github.com/ROClientSide/Translation) then merge or replace the `data/` and `System/` folders into of `RO/`
+	- **You may want to merge the files from [this translation](https://github.com/zackdreaver/ROenglishPRE) with the first for classic mode.**
 - update `RO/data/clientinfo.xml` to reflect your expected server settings
 - download the [latest compatible pre-modified client](https://rathena.org/board/topic/104205-2015-client-support/) (20151029)
 - download [NEMO](https://github.com/MStr3am/NEMO.git) and execute it against the pre-modified client